lexbaileylowrisc/qemu/docs/opentitan/otptool.md

 * `-f` select which partition(s) and partition field(s) should be shown when option `-s` is used.
   When not specified, all partitions and fields are reported.

+* `-G` can be used to (re)build the HW digest of a partition after altering one or more of its fields, see `--change` option.

+* `-g` can be used to generate C code for QEMU, from OTP and LifeCycle known definitions.
+See the [Generation](#generation) section for details.
+See option `-o` to specify the path to the file to generate

 * `-i` specify the initialization vector for the Present scrambler used for partition digests.
   This value is "usually" found within the `hw/ip/otp_ctrl/rtl/otp_ctrl_part_pkg.sv` OT file, from the last entry of `RndCnstDigestIV` array, _i.e._ item 0.
 It is used along with option